 Choose to indulge in a vast array of things to do in Mon.
 Unfold the customs, rituals, and traditional way of life of the Konyak Tribes.
-Gain insight into the reason why these tattooed communities used to headhunt in the bygone era.
+Gain insight into why these tattooed communities used to headhunt in the bygone era.
 Attend Aoling Festival in April, which marks the harvest season or spring season in the Konyak community.
 Witness the splendid factors associated with this tribal celebration, including dances, traditional music, and enthusiastic gathering.
-One could trek to the highest point in the Mon Village, Veda Peak, to enjoy Myanmar's panoramic view.
-Take a guided excursion to Chenloisho Village to come across the centuries-old ornaments displayed.
+To enjoy Myanmar's panoramic view, one could trek to the highest point in the Mon Village, Veda Peak.
+Then, take a guided excursion to Chenloisho Village to discover the centuries-old ornaments displayed.

 How many days are enough to visit Mon?

 1-2 days are sufficient to visit Mon and enjoy relaxing sightseeing of the best tourist attractions in and around Mon.

 INR 12000 to INR 25,000 (approx.) per person is the average budget for visiting Mon.